Plutonium-Net/Plutonium-GCDN/STORAGE.md

   replaces are minified and can change between GameMaker versions.
 They are small and greppable, but a re-export means re-checking them, the same way a re-downloaded Unity framework file silently undoes a Unity conversion.
+- **A remote engine script makes the patch inert.** If a Construct export still lists a CDN copy in `engineScripts` ([section 8.2](#82-make-the-engine-local-first-and-check-it)), the game boots the remote runtime and nothing in this document happens.
+It is the one failure that looks exactly like success, so check it first.
+- **Stores with no entries vanish.** `clear()` on a store removes its block, and a store whose entries were all removed leaves no trace in the document.
+What is left is the truth about the save, but it does mean the document cannot distinguish "never used" from "emptied".
+- **localforage methods the runtime never uses are absent.** `length`, `key`, `iterate`, `setDriver`, `config`, `driver` and `dropInstance` throw "not implemented" in the shipped runtime already, so the adapter does not provide them either.
 - **The inspector is same-origin only.** The panel reads the backend directly, so a cross-origin game frame would need the `postMessage` path only.